 Efo Kwakutse has been a student support assistant with the SIT Study Abroad Ghana program since 2001.
-A kente cloth weaver with years of experience in the fabric industry, he has a loom-weaving workshop in Ashaiman just outside of Accra.
-He has had several foreign students serve as apprentices in his workshop during the ISP period.
+A master kente cloth weaver with years of experience in the fabric industry, he has a loom-weaving workshop in Ashaiman, near Accra.
+He has had several SIT students serve as apprentices in his workshop during the ISP period.
 He also leads SIT student groups during tours of the southern regions, which last two weeks every semester.
 He speaks Ewe fluently, which is one of the reasons he leads tour groups to Ewe-speaking communities in Greater Accra and Volta Regions and other southern regions, and he has helped several students as an interpreter field assistant during fieldwork periods in Accra, Ashaiman, Klikor, and Dagbamete, where many students study drumming, dance, herbal practice, and traditional African religion.

 Kwame Owusu, Student Support Staff Member

 Kwame Owusu is a student support staff member in Ashanti Region.
 He helps students with homestays and small group activities during their first two weeks in this region.
-He helps to introduce students to village surroundings during the village participation weeks where he supervises one of the three or four villages where students are placed.
-He has been a support staff member since the spring of 2003, and in the fall of 2011 and spring of 2012 he travelled with students during their tour of the southern regions.
-He speaks both English and Twi fluently and has been helping individual students settle into their ISP fieldwork locations in the Twi-speaking communities.
+He helps to introduce students to village surroundings during the village participation weeks where he supervises one of up to four villages where students are placed.
+He has been a support staff member since the spring of 2003.
+He speaks both English and Asante Twi fluently and has helped individual students settle into their ISP fieldwork locations in Twi-speaking communities.

 Lecturers for this program include: